flutter/flutter/ci/builders/README.md

 ```

 ## DETAILED DESIGN/DISCUSSION

-Flutter's LUCI Infrastructure uses the engine build configuration language to build, test and archive the engine artifacts.
+Flutter's LUCI Infrastructure uses the engine build configuration languageto build, test and archive the engine artifacts.
 The goal of the configurations using the build definition language is to move all the build, test and archive logic out of recipes and bring it to the engine repository.

 The following is a non-exhaustive list of the benefits of moving to build configurations files:

 * No need to coordinate changes to recipes, engine and build configurations when adding new builds or artifacts.
 * Adding new artifacts can be tested on presubmit.
 * Having the archive logic in GN ensures the artifacts are created correctly, the expected dependencies are built, and the archives contain only what is generated by the build targets and their dependencies.
 * The builds are simplified to a GN command followed by a ninja command.
 * Artifacts are explicitly described in the configuration allowing post processing tasks like code signing.
 * Scripts used as generators either local or global follow a very simple interface to ensure they can be plugged out of the box in the build system.

 ### Assumptions

 To keep the build definition language simple the following assumptions were made during its design:

 * A build can be expressed as a set of independent sub-builds.
 * A sub-build can be defined as a sequence of gn, ninja, self contained test scripts, self contained generator scripts.
 * All the sub-builds required by a global generator are defined within the same configuration file.

 ### Build configuration language

 #### Build configuration file

 The build configuration is a  json file containing a list of builds, tests, generators and archives.
 The following is an example of an empty configuration file:

 ```
 {